Who is Jesus Christ?

 Jesus Christ is the Son of God.
 He was chosen before the world began to be the Savior of the world.
-He is the second member of the Godhead, which consists of God, Jesus Christ, and the Holy Ghost.
+He is the second member of the Godhead, which consists of Heavenly Father, Jesus Christ, and the Holy Spirit.

 Jesus came to earth through a divine miracle.
-His mother was a mortal woman chosen for her righteousness.
-His Father was God.
-Mary was engaged to be married and learned of her pregnancy from an angel.
-Joseph, whom she was to marry, also learned of it through an angel after he had first decided not to humiliate her with a public denouncement.
-Mary remained a virgin until Jesus’ birth.
+His mother was a mortal woman named Mary, who was chosen for her righteousness.
+Jesus’ Father was God.
+Mary was engaged to be married to a man named Joseph.
+She learned of her coming pregnancy from an angel.
+Joseph, her betrothed, also learned of the pregnancy through an angel.
+Mary was a virgin the day she gave birth to the Savior of the World.

-Jesus was born in a stable because his mother and Joseph had traveled to Bethlehem to be taxed and the inns were full.
+Jesus was born in a stable.
+Mary and Joseph had traveled from their home to Bethlehem as part of a Roman tax.
+All the inns were full of other travelers participating in the tax, and a stable was the only shelter they could find.
 An angel sent shepherds to witness the newborn child and to receive testimony of His divinity.

-During His ministry, He taught the gospel to anyone who would listen.
+During His ministry, Jesus focused His teachings on the Jews, the tribes of Israel.
 He performed a variety of miracles and spent time serving others.
 He set an example for everyone to follow.
-Some people were offended because he associated with sinners or people considered outside the center of society, but Jesus explained that He didn’t come to save perfect people—He came to teach the gospel to sinners.
-He knew that children of God were all loved by their Heavenly Father regardless of wealth or status and He was comfortable in the company of those not always respected by others with shorter sight.
+Some people were offended because Christ associated with sinners and other outcasts of society.
+Jesus explained that He didn’t come to save perfect people—He came to teach sinners the gospel.
+He knew that all people are loved by their God regardless of wealth or status.

-The culminating event of His ministry, however, came at the very end.
-He knew His life was coming to an end at the hands of those who did not want God’s word to get out to the world or who did not believe He was the Savior.
-He went into the Garden of Gethsemane and atoned for our sins.
-He suffered for each individual sin and the pain was so great He bled from the pores.
+The culminating event of Jesus’s ministry was His resurrection.
+Jesus knew that His time on earth was coming to an end.
+The Savior went into the Garden of Gethsemane and atoned for our sins.
+As He suffered for each of our sins, the pain was so great He bled from every pore.